 INCOME

-In 2017, over 12 million American households had annual incomes of less than $13,500 and approximately 30 million households (one quarter of all American households) had incomes of less than $30,000, according to the US Census Bureau.
-These income levels create many problems and the need for all kinds of government and charity support programs.
+For example, in 2017, over 12 million American households had annual incomes of less than $13,500 and approximately 30 million households (one quarter of all American households) had incomes of less than $30,000, according to the US Census Bureau.
+These income levels generated the need for federal, state and local governments to spent approximately $444 billion on welfare programs in 2018.
+In addition, federal, state and local governments also needed to spend approximately 1.6 trillion dollars on healthcare related programs and 1.1 trillion dollars on education related programs in 2018.

-To address income issues, the CSS plan begins by implementing a version of Nobel Prize-winning economist Milton Friedman’s negative income tax system.
-This system will guarantee all Americans enough unconditional income to raise them out of poverty.
+To start building this economic foundation, the CSS plan begins by implementing a version of Nobel Prize-winning economist Milton Friedman’s negative income tax system.
+This system guarantees all American families enough unconditional income to raise them out of poverty.
 Part of this income will be in the form of healthcare credits that can only be used to buy private health insurance.

 Friedman pays for the cost of his system by eliminating most, not all, welfare programs.
-He argued that people – given financial resources – will be more efficient in solving their problems than an ever-increasing list of government social programs and rules.
+He argued that people – given financial resources – will be more efficient in solving their problems than an ever-increasing list of government social programs.
 Friedman was careful to construct his plan so that Americans would always be better off earning additional income.

 Family size